vennadevops/Phase-2/Docker/DockerCompose/ComposeFileSyntax.md

 Usually if we want to run an image, we will run the command: docker run -d -p 8888:80 nginx

-How to run it usinf docker compose: and then launch the URL http://publicIp:8888
+How to compose yml file as to run nginx container.

+Create an yml file docker-compose.yml and add the below content.

     version: '3'